OUR POLICIES

 Article 5 of the GDPR requires that personal data shall be:

-b. collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes;
+b.
+Collected for specified, explicit, and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes shall not be considered incompatible with the initial purposes;

 c.
 This policy shall be reviewed at least annually.

 a.
-To ensure its processing of data is lawful, fair and transparent, MXFD IT Support & Infrastructure shall maintain a Register of Systems.
+To ensure lawful, fair, and transparent processing of data, MXFD IT Support & Infrastructure shall maintain a Register of Systems.

 b.
 The Register of Systems shall be reviewed at least annually.

 c.
-Individuals have the right to access their personal data and any such requests made to MXFD IT Support & Infrastructure shall be dealt with in a timely manner.
+Individuals have the right to access their personal data, and any such requests made to MXFD IT Support & Infrastructure shall be addressed in a timely manner.

 b.
 MXFD IT Support & Infrastructure shall note the appropriate lawful basis in the Register of Systems.